What Is Antiderivative Of Ln X

 The Significance of the Constant of Integration

 The constant of integration, C, is a crucial component of indefinite integrals.
 It represents the family of functions that have the same derivative.
-In the context of ln x, adding C means that x ln x - x + 1, x ln x - x - 10, and x ln x - x + π are all valid antiderivatives of ln x.
+Worth adding: in the context of ln x, adding C means that x ln x - x + 1, x ln x - x - 10, and x ln x - x + π are all valid antiderivatives of ln x.
 The specific value of C can be determined if we have additional information, such as an initial condition.

-For instance, if we know that F(1) = 0, where F(x) is the antiderivative of ln x, we can find C:
+Here's a good example: if we know that F(1) = 0, where F(x) is the antiderivative of ln x, we can find C:

 F(1) = 1 ln 1 - 1 + C = 0 0 - 1 + C = 0 C = 1